zacharyrichter/air-gap-the-keys/README.md

 A zero-trust management network: SSH certificate authority, hardware-backed auth, isolated jump host, and an offline root of trust — built for a home lab, designed like production infrastructure.

-A from-scratch redesign of how a home lab's administrative surface is reached — built around one question: *if my daily-driver PC is compromised, what can an attacker reach?* Before this project, the answer was "everything."
+A from-scratch redesign of how a home lab's administrative surface is reached, built around one question: *if my daily-driver PC is compromised, what can an attacker reach?* Before this project, the answer was "everything."
 This repository documents the redesign that made the answer "nothing, directly."